 Wavelength Electronics - product directory

-While both of the previous tables kept things simple, this final example makes use of the full range of Post Table Pro’s feature set:
+While both of the previous tables kept things simple, this final example uses the WordPress directory plugin in a different way.
+It makes use of the full range of Post Table Pro’s feature set:

 This product directory listing includes quite a bit of information about each item, including an image and even a technical data sheet with download links.
 In addition, the filters above the table let you sort the entries based on the specific criteria you’re looking for.
 All in all, the table makes product comparisons very simple.

 How to create a WordPress database, directory, or listing (in 4 steps)

 If you want to create a WordPress directory or front end database for your own website, the good news is that it’s an easy task.
 Of course, how you customize your table will depend on the type of database, directory, or listing you’re building.
 Still, the process remains the same regardless of the application.